szmpns/HackTheBox-Writeups/Starting Point/Tier 2/Archetype/README.md

 python3 -m http.server 80
 ```

-Remember to run the server in the directory where `nc.exe` file is present.
+Remember to run the server in the directory where `nc64.exe` file is present.

 ![shell](./Screenshots/archetypeshell2.png)